+PROPOSAL 3

-PROPOSAL 3 NONBINDING ADVISORY RESOLUTION ON NAMED EXECUTIVE OFFICER COMPENSATION
+NONBINDING ADVISORY RESOLUTION ON NAMED EXECUTIVE OFFICER COMPENSATION AS DISCLOSED IN THIS PROXY STATEMENT

-Background.
-Pursuant to Section 14A of the Securities Exchange Act, a publicly held company is required to submit to its stockholders a nonbinding advisory vote to approve the compensation of its named executive officers, commonly known as a "Say-on-Pay" proposal.
-On May 26, 2011, our stockholders approved, on a nonbinding advisory basis, an annual Say-on-Pay.
-The next nonbinding stockholder advisory vote on the frequency of a Say-on-Pay proposal will be held in 2017.
+Background of this Proposal.
+Pursuant to Section 14A of the Exchange Act to require that a publicly held company submit to its stockholders a nonbinding advisory vote to approve the compensation of its executive officers, commonly known as a "Say-on-Pay" proposal.
+After a nonbinding advisory stockholder vote on a Say-on-Pay proposal, the SEC requires that we disclose in the following year's annual meeting proxy statement whether, and if so how, we have considered the results of the previous nonbinding advisory stockholder vote on the Say-on-Pay proposal and how the nonbinding advisory vote has affected our executive compensation decisions and policies.

 Say-on-Pay Proposal.
 This proposal affords our stockholders the opportunity to submit a nonbinding advisory vote on our named executive officer compensation.
 The Compensation Discussion and Analysis section, the tabular disclosure regarding our named executive officer compensation and the related disclosure in this proxy statement describe our named executive officer compensation and the compensation decisions made by our management and our management development and compensation committee of the board of directors with respect to our named executive officers.
 This proposal is not intended to address any specific element of compensation of our named executive officers as described in this proxy statement, but the compensation of our named executive officers in general.
-Our board of directors requests that each stockholder cast a nonbinding advisory vote to adopt the following resolution:
+Our board of directors requests that each stockholder cast a nonbinding advisory vote on the following resolution: